CORONAVIRUS (COVID-19) GUIDANCE

 My balance is due, should I go ahead and pay?

-During this time, we recognise flexibility is more important than ever.
-That’s why we’re adjusting the balance due date for all 2020 holidays.
 Full payment will now be required 6 weeks before your departure date, instead of the normal 12 weeks.
-However, please note our cancellation terms and conditions remain the same.
+Please note our cancellation terms and conditions remain the same.

 What do I do if I’m on holiday and there is an outbreak on the park?